ids/cluster-builder/README.md

 The __k8s_cluster_token__ should be unique to each cluster.

+	k8s_workloads_on_master=true/false

+The __k8s_workloads_on_master__ setting removes all taints on the master node that prevent pods from being scheduled, allowing workloads on the master node.
+Used mostly for single node development clusters.

 	k8s_coredns_loop_check_disable=true

 (optional) This can be used to fix a crashing _CoreDNS_ when deploying to some environments with __calico__ or __calico-policy__, the cause is under invesigation, and the workaround does not appear to impair cluster function.
 If it is not needed in your environment it can be left out of the configuration.